 Visit a different playground

-Bored of your local playground, having visited it approximately 40,000 times during lockdown?!
-Why not take your kids to discover a new playground nearby – I’ve got a list of some of the best kids’ playgrounds Bristol has to offer here.
+Discover a new playground nearby – I’ve got a list of some of the best playgrounds Bristol has to offer here.

 if you want/need to get out and about for a ramble with little ones, don’t let having to take a buggy hold you back!
 I’ve written up a whole load of my favourite pram friendly walks around Bristol.